pkp/ojs-user-guide/en/editorial-workflow/production.md

 ## <a name="understanding-galleys"></a>Understanding Galleys

-Each galley represents one type of file (PDF, ePub), and may have multiple files attached to it, such as separate chapter files or supplementary data.
+Each galley represents one type of file (HTML, PDF), and may have multiple files attached to it, such as separate image files.

 ### Organizing Your Galleys